 If you plan to use a park’s picnic tables, you’re better off getting a picnic area permit ahead of time as opposed to trying your luck and hoping there’s an empty picnic table when you arrive.
 It’s better to get a picnic area permit because permits get sent to the park staff so they know who’s going to be where and when.
 They might schedule maintenance of the areas if they don’t know you’ll be there.

 We recommend spreading a blanket in the grass instead for any seated activities as you don’t need a permit for this.

 How do I get permission from the park I want to have school in?

 You can do this by going to your city’s Recreation and Parks website and searching for the park you want to use.
 Then you can call them at their phone number or email them if there’s an email address listed to explain your situation and ask permission.

 If you’re unable to contact the park directly by phone or email, call Recreation and Parks and ask for the contact information of the park of choice.

 Otherwise, you can try stopping by the park in person and asking to speak with someone about getting permission for repeat group visits.

 What about insurance?

 While you don’t need a license, you will still want insurance for your school.
 The parks will not be liable for any injuries or accidents the children have while under your care.
-You’ll also want to bring your own first aid kit to the park.

 When you partner with Wonderschool, we offer an insurance policy that covers up to $3 million in damages.